2019 D.C. United season: Early season

 D.C.
-United began the new season on a bright note in dismal weather.
-On a very cold and rainy night at Audi Field.
+United began the new season on a cold and rainy night at Audi Field.
 United opened the season with a 2–0 victory over the defending MLS Cup champions Atlanta United FC.
 Paul Arriola opened the scoring on the final kick of the half, assisted by Luciano Acosta on a corner kick by Wayne Rooney.
 In the second half, Lucho Acosta hit a knuckling shot that eluded Atlanta's goalkeeper, Brad Guzan.
 The team next traveled to New York City to play on NYCFC's famously small pitch.
-The goalkeeping for both teams was extraordinary with highlight-reel saves in a scoreless draw.

 If it looked as if the team hadn't quite found its stride offensively in the first two matches, any concerns evaporated when the team returned to Audi Field.
 The visitors were Real Salt Lake and former D.C.
 United goalkeeper, Nick Rimando, making a farewell tour in his final M.L.S. season.
 United were merciless in a 5–0 thrashing of the visitors.
 Captain Wayne Rooney tallied his first-ever MLS hat-trick, putting United out in from 3–0.
 Rooney had a PK, and a chip over the goalie, in the first half with Leonardo Jara getting his first assist.
 In the second half, Rooney finished off a pretty combination, with Junior Moreno getting the assist.
 With RSL down to 9 men, United poured it on.
 A golazo by Lucas Rodriguez on a corner kick served by Rooney was the newcomer's first goal for the club, and Ulises Segura finished off the scoring.
 United topped the Eastern Conference, with 7 points from 3 games and not a single goal allowed.
 A bye week the following week was not totally uneventful, as United signed its 3rd Homegrown player of the year, 16-year old forward Griffin Yow.